 Remember how our Tic Tac Toe game numbered the spaces on the Tic Tac Toe board 1 through 9?
 This sort of coordinate system might have been okay for a board with less than ten spaces.
-But the Sonar board has nine hundred spaces!
+But the Sonar board has 900 spaces!
 The Cartesian coordinate system we learned in the last chapter really makes all these spaces manageable, especially when our game needs to find the distance between two points on the board.

 In the next chapter, we will be representing letters as numbers using their ASCII numbers.
 (This is the same ASCII term we used in “ASCII art” previously.)
-By representing text as numbers, we can perform mathematically operations on them which will encrypt or decrypt secret messages.
+By representing text as numbers, we can perform math operations on them which will encrypt or decrypt secret messages.